Explore 2020 was a virtual evening event on Saturday 14 November 2020.

-The focus will be on small projects with a research component, but anyone planning expeditions or fieldwork is welcome to join this shortened online event of talks and discussion to inspire and inform your own projects to enhance our understanding of the planet and its people.
+Last year, we focused on small projects with a research component, but anyone planning expeditions or fieldwork was welcome to join this shortened online event of talks and discussion to inspire and inform your own projects to enhance our understanding of the planet and its people.

 The Explore weekend will resume as normal in November 2021.